Gaston Allemane

 Gaston Allemane (29 March 1903, in Sauveterre-de-Comminges – 31 March 1989) was a French politician.
 He represented the French Section of the Workers' International (SFIO) in the Chamber of Deputies from 1936 to 1940.
-On 10 July 1940, he voted in favour of granting the cabinet presided by Marchal Philippe Pétain authority to draw up a new constitution, thereby effectively ending the French Third Republic and establishing Vichy France.
+On 10 July 1940, he voted in favour of granting the cabinet presided by Marshal Philippe Pétain authority to draw up a new constitution, thereby effectively ending the French Third Republic and establishing Vichy France.
 In 1945, having been excluded from the SFIO, he joined the newly founded Democratic Socialist Party (PSD).